flipt-io/grafana-dashboards/README.md

 docker-compose up
 ```

+Navigate to [http://localhost:3000](Grafana) in your browser and login with the default credentials:

+- Username: `admin`
+- Password: `admin`

 ## Installation

-The dashboards in the `dashboards/Flipt` folder can be simply imported using Grafanas `import` functionality.
+The dashboards in the `dashboards/Flipt` folder can be simply imported using Grafana's `import` functionality.
 You may need to adjust the name, `uid` and potentially the datasources in your scenario.
 This will depend on how and where you configure and run prometheus.